Section 1: INTRODUCTION AND SCOPE

 5.4 Legal and Regulatory Retention Requirements

-Financial Record Requirements: Payment information, tax records, and financial transaction data are retained for periods required by applicable financial regulations, typically seven (7) years, regardless of user deletion requests or account status.
+Financial Record Requirements: Payment information, tax records, and financial transaction data are retained for periods required by applicable financial regulations, typically seven (7) years.

-Litigation Hold Obligations: Information subject to litigation holds, regulatory investigations, or other legal proceedings may be retained until such proceedings are resolved and appeal periods expired, even if retention periods would otherwise expire.
+Litigation Hold Obligations: Information subject to litigation holds, regulatory investigations, or other legal proceedings may be retained until such proceedings are resolved.

-Public Property Information: Publicly sourced property information is retained indefinitely as it constitutes valuable public information that benefits Platform users.
-Property owners cannot request deletion of public property information regardless of their Platform user status.
+Property Data Retention: Publicly sourced property information is retained indefinitely as it constitutes valuable public information that benefits Platform users.
+Property owners cannot request deletion of public property information.

 Section 6: USER RIGHTS AND CHOICES